helix-collective/hx-terraform/docs/workflow.md

     * When you're ready to stand up the changes, do another `doit plan` to ensure the output is identical to what you expected, then push to master.

+Note: Use `dnit plan` if calling from a repository that has migrated to `dnit`.

 6. Immediately after, run `doit apply`.

+Note: Use `dnit apply` if calling from a repository that has migrated to `dnit`.

 ## Additional Resources